 time to start making large amounts of milk.
 A mother feels the result of prolactin

 when her milk "comes in," usually when her baby is about 3 to 5 days old.
 Increased

 milk production typically occurs at this time even if a baby has not been breastfeeding

 well or often.
-However, frequent breastfeeding can speed up the process of establishing
+But frequent breastfeeding can speed up the process of establishing

 increased milk production.
-Occasionally, a mother have a delay in the production of
+Occasionally, a mother may have a delay in the production